Updated: 8/27/2018 | August 27th, 2018

 You might be surprised by what already exists in your personal network.
 Put up a Facebook post to see if your friends know anyone in new places you’re traveling to.
 Even if your friends aren’t the type to travel, you might be surprised by who knows whom and where.

 Specifically for women, there are now awesome online forums specifically created for solo female travelers, such as BMTM Solo Female Traveler Connect, where women can share their travel plans, ask questions, and connect with each other in their travels.
 It’s comforting to have a sense of belonging and meet like-minded women that you can deeply connect with, especially if you are new to solo female travel!
 You can also join regional Facebook groups like Chiang Mai digital nomads and Backpacking Africa where the locals and expat communities can provide more (and often better) recommendations in the area.

-There are new apps as well, like Wandermate and Tourlina, that are designed to connect solo female travelers, but I have not personally tried any, so I cannot comment on how good they are (or aren’t).
+There are new apps as well, like Tourlina, that are designed to connect solo female travelers, but I have not personally tried it, so I cannot comment on how good it is (or isn’t).

 Solo Female Travel Question #36: How do you deal with loneliness?

 Loneliness gets to me about as often as it used to get to me before I started traveling.